clux/blueprints/fulgora/README.md

 - filtered stack inserters for Q3+ overflow from foundaries and cars
 - hibernation system; hibernating when 9m since last science request && export buffers full (checking one quadrant only)
 - tank buffer removal everywhere except science (wakelists bad when the tank was full)
-- train tuned to 6s + 7s wait (max for bettery uptime) with new network name
+- train tuned to 5s + 6s wait (max for sustained battery uptime) with new network name
+- scrap; now Q1 109k/m and Q2 32k/m (12% reduction)

+caveats:
+- not compatible with v3/v4. tear down old island and replant.
+- ensure accumulator inserters are going. sometimes they need replanting (only planted in stage 3 atm to try to counteract it)
+- ensure accumulator EMs are not output stuck (we pull 16 at a time, and this should always work unless belt backs up, and the belt should never back up with the measurement)
+- do NOT place any vehicles twice. ensure no bots are stuck trying to place any more vehicles (otherwise the vehicles might not be insertable and everything will backlog)
+- q2 silos may be stuck under anomalous conditions early on. help out if necessary for first 5m.

 ## [Train Island 4.1](./fulgora-train4.txt)
 minor tweaks on 3 and optimizations from feedback. cars and inserters are breaking changes.